-- 1. The student should write a formal written request to withdraw to the Dean of Faculty & Academic Affairs, elaborate her reasons for withdrawal.
-The student may be invited to a meeting with the program head. - 2.
-If, after the meeting, the student wants to proceed with the complete withdrawal, she must complete the Student Withdrawal Form, which can be found at the Office of the Academic Registrar, and submit this form to her program head.
+- 1. The student should write a formal written request to withdraw to the Associate Dean, elaborate her reasons for withdrawal.
+The student may be invited to a meeting with the department head. - 2.
+If, after the meeting, the student wants to proceed with the complete withdrawal, she must complete the Student Withdrawal Form, which can be found at the Office of the Academic Registry and submit this form to her program head.
 The program head will then notify the Academic Registrar who will inform the relevant departments (e.g., Housekeeping/Library/Accounts). - 3.
 After completing the Student Withdrawal Form, the student must complete a Clearance Form and obtain relevant signatures from each department.
-This form should be submitted to the Office of the Academic Registrar, where the student can obtain relevant recommendations, certificates, and/or transcripts.
+This form should be submitted to the Office of the Academic Registry, where the student can obtain relevant recommendations, certificates, and/or transcripts.